exponential-decay/skeleton-test-suite-generator/README.md

 * Together understand if we can adapt this approach for the UNIX File utility

-* Talk about this test suite and approach and help to understand how to refine it!
+* Talk about this tool and potential approach and help to understand how to refine it!

+* Sit tight as we build an infrastructure to host the *suite* itself online.

 ###License